arshad/vagrant-d8/README.md

-vagrant-d8
+Vagrant for Drupal 8
 ==========

-Vagrant setup for Drupal 8
+Vagrant setup for Drupal 8.
+Code taken from http://drupal.org/project/vdd with some tweaks.